camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 #### Activity instance migration

 Migrating an activity instance updates the references to the activity and process definition in the activity instance tree and its execution representation.
-Furthermore, it migrates *dependent* instances that belong to the activity instance.
+Furthermore, it migrates or removes *dependent* instances that belong to the activity instance.
 Dependent instances are:

 * Variable instances
 * Task instances (for user tasks)

-**Variable instances**: Variable instances are migrated when they are local to a scope

-**Task instances**: Task instance migration updates activity and process definition references.
-It does not re-initialize the task.
-For example, if the target activity has a different assignee configured, a migrated task instance does not receive this assignee.
+* Event subscription instances

 ## Validation